tchajed/div-regex/README.md

             = ((m_i % n) * 10 + d_{i+1}) % n.
 ```

-This suggest the finite automaton.
-Putting together the pieces, we'll use the state of the automaton to track `m_i % n` (so we'll need n states), and handle each digit $d_{i+1}$ from most significant to least significant.
+This suggests the finite automaton.
+Putting together the pieces, we'll use the state of the automaton to track `m_i % n` (so we'll need n states), and handle each digit `d_{i+1}` from most significant to least significant.
 The above formula tells us how to fill out the entire transition table for the finite automaton.

 ## DFAs to regular expressions